 Working hounds need more than a dog’s regular kibble; they need high-quality ingredients, and boy does this option deliver with pure meat, seasonal organic fruits and vegetables plus fish oil, kelp, healthy fats and minerals; this hypoallergenic raw pet food has everything required to give them more energy and balanced nutrition.

-This 8kg variety pack is exactly what every owner interested in pet nutrition and feeding raw needs with eight flavours including beef, chicken and white fish.
+This 8kg variety pack is exactly what every owner is interested in pet nutrition and feeding raw needs with eight flavours including beef, chicken and white fish.
 Also, Bella and Duke are a trusted UK brand with great customer service; they actually quote on their website, “99% of our happy customers noticed an improvement in their pet’s poo”, a big endorsement.

 - 8KG may be a bit much for owners with limited freezer space

 Combining the natural goodness and health benefits of raw meat and vegetables with the convenience of grain-free kibble, Natures Menu have upped the game with their True Instinct range.
 This freeze-dried food is made from the finest raw meats, superfoods, and raw vegetables with no gluten or grain.
 Natures Menu offers natural food your dog will love

 A healthy coat, skin and boosted immune system are just some of the advantages of Natures Menu new raw diet and users are saying their pets can’t get enough of these tasty beef, chicken and lamb recipes.
 All the benefits of raw hassle-free